wassimouricha/react-crud-operation/README.md

 ### `npm test`

-This App is made with  react 17.0.2 ,Bootstrap 5.1.3,reactstrap 9.0.1,uuid 8.3.2,react-router-dom 5.2.0 , Hooks and context API
+This React CRUD App is made with  react 17.0.2 ,Bootstrap 5.1.3,reactstrap 9.0.1,uuid 8.3.2,react-router-dom 5.2.0 , Hooks and context API